 According to NASA, the horoscope dates set 3000 years ago are not valid at the moment.
 Horoscope dates have changed as the sky changed during this time.
 For example, someone born on the 4th of August is not a lion sign, but a crab sign.

-Then why do we believe in astrology? people tend to believe in spiritual and extraordinary powers. when you look at the gods in mythologies, most are related to a natural phenomenon. helios is sun god, Aiolos is a wind god, Artemis is moon goddess, Poseidon is earthquake goddess. as with many superstitions, many of the stories behind western astrology is based on greek mythology. man has tried to add meaning to the forces that he could not explain logically for centuries, and this trend still continues. somehow, superstitions have survived to the present day. these fantastic phenomena attract our attention both in the cinema and the stories told. ın a study on who believes more in astrology, they found that those who had a personal crisis in their lives were more interested in astrology. their interest in astrology also increased as the uncertainty around them increased. people who feel less control of their lives tend to believe in astrology. astrology and personal crisis. ıf you haven’t met your white horse prince, you need someone to tell him about his future, believe him, glorify him, and put it in the center of your life.
+Then why do we believe in astrology? people tend to believe in spiritual and extraordinary powers. when you look at the gods in mythologies, most are related to a natural phenomenon.
+Helios is the sun god, Aiolos is a wind god, Artemis is the moon goddess, Poseidon is the earthquake goddess. as with many superstitions, many of the stories behind western astrology is based on greek mythology. man has tried to add meaning to the forces that he could not explain logically for centuries, and this trend still continues. somehow, superstitions have survived to the present day. these fantastic phenomena attract our attention both in the cinema and the stories told. ın a study on who believes more in astrology, they found that those who had a personal crisis in their lives were more interested in astrology. their interest in astrology also increased as the uncertainty around them increased. people who feel less control of their lives tend to believe in astrology. astrology and personal crisis. ıf you haven’t met your white horse prince, you need someone to tell him about his future, believe him, glorify him, and put it in the center of your life.
 Just as religions promised us paradise.

 We can look at the skinner box experiment to understand why we believe in astrology and myths like it.
-When the pigeon in the skinner box gets a reward while it is spinning, pigeon thinks it is because it has returned, but the reward comes automatically at certain time intervals.
+When the pigeon in the skinner box gets a reward while it is spinning, the pigeon thinks it is because it has returned, but the reward comes automatically at certain time intervals.